Images above from the One Poem at a Time launch event on April 1, 2017.

 About Project HEAL Pilot Site

-Greg Acker - conducting five pop up drumming stations within various areas of Smoketown to gather stories, facilitate deeper communication within the community, and will use drumming as a tool to introduce personal healing into community health.
+Drummers, Greg Acker and Hamidou Koivogui, conducted five pop up drumming stations within various areas of Smoketown to gather stories, facilitated deeper communication within the community, and used drumming as a tool to introduce personal healing into community health.

-Cynthia Brown – using dance and movement as a therapeutic art form in the Smoketown community.
+Ballet dancer, Cynthia Brown, led dance and movement as a therapeutic art form in the Smoketown community.

-Shelton McElroy - developing and implementing a community assessment tool that is aimed at gathering information about community needs, identifying target populations and areas within the community that may be at increased risks and assessing the larger community environment and how it can play a role in addressing the needs of individuals in the community.
+Poet, Shelton McElroy, used photography and poetry to develop and implement a community assessment tool that is aimed at gathering information about community needs, identifying target populations and areas within the community that may be at increased risks and assessing the larger community environment and how it can play a role in addressing the needs of individuals in the community.

-Caitlin Kannepell & Rachael Mauser (Steam Exchange) - using art expression with the youth in the Smoketown Community to foster youth led community leadership.
+Visual artists, Caitlin Kannepell and Rachael Mauser, used art expression and screen printing with the youth to foster ideas for increasing youth led community leadership.

-- Emily Stewart - probes the role of stress in police relations within the community
+- Actress, Emily Stewart, used devise theatre to probe the role of stress in police relations within the community.